davidclin/my-cheatsheet/README.md

 # How to create a partition on AWS EC2 Instance
 <pre>
 View list of volumes
 $ lsblk

 Partition, format, mount volume
 $ sudo fdisk /dev/xvdf  (enter 'n' to create new partition and select all default settings then enter 'w' to write changes)
 $ sudo mkfs -t ext4 /dev/xvdf1
-$ sudo mount /dev/xvdf1 /mnt
+$ sudo mount /dev/xvdf1 /mnt  (if /mnt doesn't exist, mkdir /mnt)

 Optionally, copy over data from existing drive to a temporary location
 $ sudo su